 Conduct Regular Audits

-Apply the principle of least privilege (PoLP) and integrate multi-factor authentication (MFA) to strengthen identity security and maintain compliance.
+Apply the principle of least privilege (PoLP) and enforce multi-factor authentication (MFA).

 Encrypt All Data

-Real-time monitoring and detailed audit logs provide visibility into system activity and support compliance verification.
+Real-time monitoring and detailed logs provide visibility and support compliance reporting.

 Ensure Data Residency Compliance